BehailuDeveloperMode/Behailu_Portfolio/README.md

-Welcome to the GitHub Repository of Behailu Tessema, DeveloperMode.
+## 👋 Welcome to the GitHub Portfolio of Behailu Tessema — DeveloperMode

-Thank you for taking the time to explore my portfolio.
-Here, you'll find a curated collection of projects, code snippets, and collaborative endeavors that showcase my expertise and experience as a seasoned developer.
+Thank you for taking the time to explore my professional portfolio.
+Here, you'll find a curated collection of projects, code samples, and collaborative efforts that showcase my skills as a dedicated **SQL / Power BI Developer** with growing expertise in **Python**, **Data Warehousing**, and **AI-driven analytics**.

-I am deeply passionate about the ever-evolving field of development, and each entry in this repository is a reflection of my commitment to excellence and innovation.
-From intricate projects to simple yet elegant solutions, I pride myself on delivering results that exceed expectations.

-As you navigate through this repository, I invite you to delve into my professional journey and explore the breadth of my technical skills.
-Whether you're seeking a collaborator for your next project or looking to augment your team with a dedicated developer, I am eager to discuss how I can contribute to your success.

-Please don't hesitate to reach out with any questions, feedback, or opportunities for collaboration.
-Your time and consideration are greatly appreciated, and I look forward to the possibility of working together.

-For further information or to request my updated resume, please feel free to contact me via email at tbehailu0382@gmail.com or by phone at (916) 545-5132).
+---

+## 🧠 About Me

+I'm passionate about using data to solve real-world problems and drive smarter decisions.
+From building scalable ETL pipelines and clean data models to delivering visual insights through dashboards, I focus on creating end-to-end solutions that are both efficient and impactful.
+I'm also exploring the use of **AI tools and techniques** to enhance data understanding and automation.

+---

+## 💼 What You'll Find

+- **SQL** projects involving ETL, optimization, and reporting
+- **Power BI** dashboards for storytelling and executive insights
+- **Python** scripts for data transformation and analysis
+- **Data Warehousing** models and pipelines (Star Schema, Dimensional Modeling)
+- **AI-enhanced analytics** projects using machine learning and automation
+- Solutions built using **SSIS**, **SQL Server**, and related tools

+---

+## 🌐 Portfolio Website

+Want a visual overview of my projects?

 🌐 [portfolio.developermode.dev](https://portfolio.developermode.dev)

+---

+## 📬 Let's Connect

+If you're interested in collaborating, have feedback, or would like a copy of my resume, feel free to reach out:

+- 📧 Email: tbehailu0382@gmail.com
+- 📞 Phone: (916) 545-5132
+- 💼 LinkedIn: *(Add your LinkedIn URL here if you'd like)*

+Thank you again for visiting — I look forward to connecting and potentially working together!

+---

 Best regards,
+**Behailu Tessema**

-Behailu Tessema - SQL/Power BI Developer
+SQL/Power BI Developer